dragontho/door_lock/README.md

 ```

 ### How to use the camera.py script
 The camera.py starts up the camera for 5 seconds and check if the face belongs to one of the owners.
+A client.png image is produced.
 - Store all the owner faces in the images directory
 - Go to camera.py and update the dictionary constants_name to map the name of owner to image
-- Create a python script and ensure camera.py is on the directory level
+- Create a python script and ensure camera.py is on the same directory level
 - Copy the following snippet to the python script and run
 ```
 from camera import *